hsorathia/drawing_numbers/README.md

 [Screenshots and notes](https://docs.google.com/document/d/1bLg6yaiKLpGwETKzg33juMflCuPrBKwTKRTlUoOGR6s/edit?usp=sharing)

 # Problem
+As the digital age continues to boom, the ability to translate handwriting to text autonomously is a necessary technology to have.
 Many older documents in an agency are handwritten.
 We aim to create a software tool to solve this problem.
+In this project specifically we created a web application that can translate a digit from 0 to 9 into a number using a neural network.

 # Solution Description